MayurNandre/mnkart-frontend/README.md

-This is an frontend for eccoemerce website
+This is an frontend for eccomerce website